SidhantUppal/ASP.NET-with-React-JS-code-sample/README.txt

 Server component which contains a TCP Listener to generate Client handlers, and methods of writing messages to the client and receiving messages from them in C# object forms.

-DrinkUPServer.Web contains the React WebApp and the API controllers used to facilitate communication between the WebApp/NativeMobileApp and the machines.
+DrinkUPServer.Web contains the Angular WebApp and the API controllers used to facilitate communication between the WebApp/NativeMobileApp and the machines.
 This is the main project as it runs on IIS and IIS allows easy management of the server including changing the address, addition of SSL and it can run the server program on reboot of the host server.